NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 | Battery       | Remaining power                           |
 +---------------+-------------------------------------------+

 The sets of sensor data that are published to the cloud service consist of relative `timestamps <Timestamping_>`_.
-NOTE: The timestamp is from when the nRF91 unit receives the messagem, not when the sample was taken.
+NOTE: The timestamp is from when the nRF91 unit receives the messages, not when the sample was taken.
 WIP!
 The data sampling should be concatenated in a buffer matrix containing a finite number of measurements, f.ex 15 samples.
 The elements in the buffer matrix contains the 15 prior measurements with a timestamp.
 If an event such as swarm event is triggered, all the measurements in the buffer are sent to increase the resolution of the graphs and figures.